 However, in the past years our need for security has increased so much, we perceive every person as a potential danger and every unknown as a threat.
 We now expect the outcome of all our decisions to be the healthiest and most correct and effective.
 We don’t want to send our children to a school unless it’s the best.
 We don’t accept that job if it doesn’t guarantee anything.
-We don’t work on a relationship if it’s not the partner of our dreams.
-We don’t separate from someone if it’s going to affect our comfort.
+We don’t work on a relationship if he or she is not the partner of our dreams.
+We don’t break up with someone if it’s going to affect our comfort.
 If the outcome isn’t going to abide exactly to our expectations, we don’t even try.
 We don’t believe in utterances unless they are promised.
 In fact, sometimes even when something is promised we still want to see a signature of some kind.
 We buy insurance, put up spiked fences, and as if steel doors weren’t enough, we set up alarm systems.

 What are you giving up for security?